JamieHeather/TubeStorageTemplates/README.md

 I suggest putting these folders in a regularly backed up directory with version control, e.g. in a dropbox folder, as then previous versions will be saved too.

-Note: These files have been tested on Excel on Windows and a Mac, and in LibreOffice Calc on Ubuntu Linux, but not very much.
+Note: These files have been tested in Excel on Windows and Mac OS X, and in LibreOffice Calc on Ubuntu Linux (but not very much).